 * If you have a disability and require extra financial support to make your mobility possible, please advise the Erasmus+ ICM coordinator at the time of application as extra funding may be available.

-A call for applications will be launched by the International Office in October 2017.
+A call for applications has been launched with a deadline of 24 January 2018.
 For details on how to apply for Erasmus+ ICM, please refer to:

 |Applicant Category||Application Guidelines|